fzipp/oberon/README.md

 | Esc   | Undo all selections |
 | F1    | Set global marker   |

+## Oberon Compiler

+Project Oberon contains Wirth's Oberon compiler written in Oberon.
+If you're interested in an Oberon compiler written in Go check out [oberon-compiler](https://github.com/fzipp/oberon-compiler), which is a port of Wirth's compiler to Go.

 ## License

 This project is free and open source software licensed under the